sc454/DukeStudy-AndroidApp/README.md

 7) Navigation Integration: Navigation integration was performed as all of the side navigation bar options direct to appropriate pages.

-8) Database setup: An example for reading from and writing to the database can be seen by selecting the "Firebase Ex" option.
+8) Database setup: An example for reading from and writing to the database can be seen by selecting the "Database" option.
 Values in the database are written to a list.
 This list is updated when new values are added to the database.
 This can be tested by typing in the text field and pressing "SUBMIT".

 We also completed a dummy sign-in page.
 Any text can be entered in username or password and the sign-in button wll take you to the main page of the application.
 This will eventually communicatie with the firebase authentication module.